jwe91/ArduinoUsingRaspi/README.md

 Apart from sketches, three special directories can be inside the sketchbook:

 - **libraries**: Libraries can be put inside this directory, one library per subdirectory.
-- **hardware** Support for third-party hardware can be added through this directory.
+- **hardware**: Support for third-party hardware can be added through this directory.
-- **tools** External code-processing tools (that can be run through the Tools menu of the IDE) can be added here.
+- **tools**: External code-processing tools (that can be run through the Tools menu of the IDE) can be added here.
 ### EXAMPLES

 Start the Arduino IDE, with two files open: